Youth Activities Manager Assistant

 - Support high morale among program staff.

-- Encourages respect for staff, property, and participants.
+- Encourage respect for staff, property, and participants.

-- Creates, maintains and encourages a clean work environment (including, but not limited to, the ground floor of the Tu Ha’ Buts Learning Center, playground and surrounding outside area.)
+- Create, maintain and encourage a clean work environment (including, but not limited to, the ground floor of the Tu Ha’ Buts Learning Center, playground and surrounding outside area.)

 - Take inventory, organize and store program supplies.